challenai/algorithm/LOG.md

 - 102 ok/0 debug for 3sec
 - 103 ok/0 debug for 30 sec, bug is lost a counter++
 - 104 ok/0 no debug, sososososossoso ez
+- 105 Todo build BST from pre and inorder
+- 106 Todo build BST from in and postorder
 - 107 ok/0 no debug, st + q + seperator, ezzz
 - 108 ok/0 no debug
 -